-Jessica Lander, a high school teacher and recent Harvard Graduate School of Education alum, is blogging for Usable Knowledge about what happens when research ideas and best practices meet the real world.
+Jessica Lander, a high school teacher and 2015 Harvard Graduate School of Education alum, is blogging for Usable Knowledge about what happens when research ideas and best practices meet the real world.
 (Read all the posts in her Usable Knowledge series.)
 Jessica also writes about education for the Boston Globe and other outlets.
 Follow her on Twitter at @jessica_lander.

 The assignment: choose an issue you care about — bullying in school, gang violence in the city.
 Keep it local.
 Over the next three weeks, brainstorm, research, write, and edit a powerfully worded newspaper op-ed.
 The very best will be printed in the city’s newspaper.

 For weeks, we have been studying the leaders of the progressive era.
 My students have discussed excerpts from Upton Sinclair’s The Jungle; held formal debates on the 19th Amendment and women’s suffrage; and analyzed speeches from W. E. B. Dubois and Booker T. Washington.

 But for their final project I wanted to shift the historical focus forward and create an assignment that was timely and immediately relevant, one that would give them opportunities to revise their work.

 We know that learning is powerful when made tangible and relevant to the lives and futures of our students.
 An increasing number of schools and programs are embracing this notion by promoting project-based learning and community-centered initiatives.

 But we don’t talk enough about the importance of craftsmanship.

 In the professional world — from cooking to consulting — people are rarely satisfied with a first draft.
 They revise and tweak and discard entire iterations, all in pursuit of creating a great final product.
 Too rarely do we ask students to do the same.